icecr4ck/bnGB/README.md

-# GB architecture plugin for Binary Ninja
+# Game Boy architecture plugin for Binary Ninja
-Author: **icecr4ck**
+Author: **Hugo Porcher (icecr4ck)**

 ## Description

-A Binary Ninja plugin to analyze Game Boy ROMs and disassemble bytecode from Game Boy architecture (Sharp LR35902).
+A Binary Ninja plugin to load Game Boy ROMs and disassemble Game Boy architecture bytecode (Sharp LR35902).

 This plugin is based on the description of Game Boy CPU opcodes from [here](https://github.com/lmmendes/game-boy-opcodes).